drian0/ac_tech_prototype/README.md

 <img src="/doc/normalmap.png" width="50%">

+#### Guidelines ####

+Minimal:
+- All existing AC v1 textures should be migrated to this new configuration and should *at least have a normalmap*.
+Most likely there is no point in having some texture remain diffuse-only.

+Optimal:
+- The textures should be replaced by modern high-res textures.

+#### Procedure ####

 AC v1 supported diffuse textures only whereas Tesseract supports textures slots with eight different types: primary diffuse, secondary diffuse, decals, normal map, glow map, specularity map, depth map and environment map.
 There should be a *\*.tex* file per texture slot to define the types and that shader that is applied.

 Examples: